 However, you must find the balance between forcing your child to pray and giving gentle loving reminders.
 Every child is different, and as their parent you need to find that balance, unique to your child, that will encourage them to stop what they’re doing and perform Salah.

 One way of encouraging a positive attitude to the prayer, is to connect the Salah with time together as a family.

 Try to pray at least once a day as a family, with the father leading the prayer.
 If your child is able, give him the responsibility of making the Athaan (call the prayer).
 Having a role in the prayer is a great way to boost a child’s confidence and build connection to the Salah.

 Take your children to the Friday prayer and Eid prayers as often as possible.
 The power of seeing a whole community praying together is so important and will give them a strong sense of identity.

 As with everything, we must turn back to Allah (swt), and ask Him to instil a love for Salah in the hearts of our children, and pray that they are of the righteous believers.

-These were our Ten Ways to Encourage Your Child to Pray!
+These were our Ten Ways to Encourage Children to Pray in Islam!